Amol1991/Quora-Question-pair-similarity/README.md

 # Quora-Question-pair-similarity
-to Know wheter the given question pair are similar or not.
+To Know whether the given question pair are similar or not.